Contents

 A savage may select from the following rage powers:

-Using those rage powers marked (*) expends the savage’s primal state.
+Using rage powers marked (*) expends the savage’s primal state.

 Totem rage powers grant powers related to a theme.
 A savage cannot select from more than one group of totem rage powers; for example, a savage who selects a beast totem rage power cannot later choose to gain the chaos totem rage power.